Orlando Remembered

 5. NEW BUSINESS: % M. Line relayed on-going activities by the recently formed Orlando Land Trust efforts to preserve property on Lake Eola at NEC of Rosalind/Central. % Heather Bonds distributed copies of the 2020 Historic Preservation Board Calendar featuring Orlando’s Historic Mediterranean Revival Architecture.

 6. ON-GOING ACTIVITIES: (˜) Tiffany Rivera reported via email that: F RICHES™ Mosaic Interface is currently undergoing a website update to improve its usability and would like to host a Orlando Remembered focus group to test the site.
-We will facilitate the session and would really like to hear feedback on the new site and its tools.
+They will facilitate the session and would really like to hear feedback on the new site and its tools.
 If you are interested in participating, please email Tiffany.Rivera@ucf.edu.
 All are welcome to participate. (˜) Annual Pine Castle Woman’s Annual Meeting is Sunday, 12-8, 3 p.m., 5901 S. Orange Ave., Dr. Ben Brotemarkle speaker [“The Complete History of Florida” – In Less Than An Hour].

 7. ANNOUNCEMENTS/GOOD OF THE ORDER: & Continued prayers for Texann Buck [weekly chemo]; and Bob Serros [daily chemo pill]. ” Reminder – the Annual Downtown